mgp123/diffusion-learning/readme.md

 The model consists of a simple U-Net with residual connections.
 Contrary to popular implementations, we feed the variance of the diffusion step directly to the model instead of the timestep itself.

 *Optional Model Loading*.
-If you wish to continue training from a pre-trained model, set the conditional statement to `True` and specify the path to your `.pth` file containing the model weights and hyperparameters.
+If you wish to continue training from a pretrained model you can do so using `python src/train.py resume <path.pth>` with the appropiate unconditional model path

 *TensorBoard logging* losses.
 This allows for real-time monitoring of the model's performance.
 To view these logs, run `tensorboard --logdir=runs` from your terminal.